mandathompson/nasa-apod/README.md

 npm start
 ```

-> Note: `You need a NASA Api key` for proper functionality.
+> Note: You need a [Nasa] Api key for proper functionality.